 The Return to Learn Tracker (R2L), developed by the American Enterprise Institute in partnership with the College Crisis Initiative of Davidson College, monitors over 8,500 public school districts’ instructional statuses on a weekly basis.
 The tracker examines which schools are offering fully in-person, hybrid, and fully remote instruction and analyzes instructional status across various district and county demographics.

-- There are thirty-two states where every district has returned to some form of in-person learning.
-The top ten states for most fully in-person instruction are Iowa, Florida, New Mexico, North Dakota, Ohio, South Carolina, Connecticut, Missouri, Alabama, Arkansas.
+- There are thirty-three states where every district has returned to some form of in-person learning.
+The top ten states for most fully in-person instruction are Iowa, Florida, New Mexico, North Dakota, Ohio, South Carolina, Connecticut, Missouri, Alabama, Texas.

 Change In Instructional Status